-While the town occupies a pivotal position within mid-Cornwall, located on a principal trunk road and the mainline railway, it has many of the characteristics of an isolated community.
+101. While the town occupies a pivotal position within mid-Cornwall, located on a principal trunk road and the mainline railway, it has many of the characteristics of an isolated community.
 Settlement is dispersed and public transport is very limited.
 Only a small proportion of trains stop in the town, and these are scheduled to serve long-distance commuters.
 There are currently no local or county bus services operating on a daily basis, and only infrequent (weekly or monthly) services run.
 For travel to London, there is a National Express Service, but this runs at a similar time to the rail service to London.
 It is, however, easier for a local resident to travel by public transport to London than it is to travel to the nearest neighbouring towns of Bodmin, Fowey, and St Austell.
 The train serving Bodmin serves a 'Parkway' station located some miles from the town centre and without a convenient connecting bus service.
 A lack of public transport forces a reliance on motor vehicles, predominantly private family cars, but a high proportion of the older population are non-drivers or non-car owners and are effectively isolated without suitable public transport.

-Lostwithiel is an active and thriving community and many needs are met within the community.
+102. Lostwithiel is an active and thriving community and many needs are met within the community.
 There are adequate local shops for everyday shopping, primary schools, services such as doctors and dentists, and some employment opportunities.
 Residents of surrounding villages outside the area of the town (such as Lerryn and Lanlivery) make use of these resources and contribute to the life of the town but must make their way to the town by private car.
 The town's promotion as the 'Antiques capital of Cornwall' has brought in many visitors, who contribute to the local economy but must travel by car.

-Despite these local resources, residents must also access services in larger towns on either a regular or occasional basis.
+103. Despite these local resources, residents must also access services in larger towns on either a regular or occasional basis.
 The major shopping centres are Truro and Plymouth, and lesser centres are at Bodmin and St Austell.
 Theatres are located in Truro and Plymouth and cinemas in St Austell and Wadebridge.
 The principal local hospital is in Bodmin.
 Opticians are found in Bodmin and St Austell, where there are also dental surgeries.
-Secondary schools and colleges are located in Bodmin and Truro and there are School bus services provided for local scholars.
+Secondary schools and colleges are located in Bodmin, St Austell, Fowey, and Truro and there are School bus services provided for local scholars.
 Those who work outside Lostwithiel travel to St Austell, Bodmin, Truro, Plymouth, and other locations around the county.
 The private car is by far the most common means of transport for these purposes.

-The Cornwall Local Plan makes no specific requirement for transport and travel in the area, except to note the requirement to ensure appropriate access to the developing economic centre of St Blazey.
-The Connecting Cornwall Implementation Plan, an adjunct to the Local Plan, does contain general suggestions and requirements that are addressed in this Neighbourhood Plan.
-Lostwithiel Town Council is also mindful of the proposed improvements in rail travel through resignalling of the rail line and the plans of the Devon and Cornwall Strategic Rail Partnership.
-The Partnership proposals aim to combine fast through services with enhanced local connectivity, including connectivity of bus and rail and each of these with facilities for air travel from Newquay and Exeter.
+104. The Cornwall Local Plan makes no specific requirement for transport and travel in the area, except to note the requirement to ensure appropriate access to the developing economic centre of St Blazey.
+The Local Transport Plan-Connecting Cornwall 2030-does contain general suggestions and requirements that are addressed in this Neighbourhood Plan.
+Lostwithiel Town Council is also mindful of the proposed improvements in rail travel through re-signalling of the rail line and the aspirations of Cornwall Council to achieve a half hourly service along the mainline.
+Through the Peninsula Rail Task Force, Cornwall Council aims to combine fast through services with enhanced local connectivity, including connectivity of bus and rail and each of these with facilities for air travel from Newquay and Exeter.
 Council and central government policy is to reduce the carbon impact of private cars by encouraging use of public transport, walking, and cycling.